stemgene/Engine-RPM-Profile-Detection/README.md

   - Ground truth: The theoretical value of HighPRM in handbook

-  - Supervised learning to determine N
+  - Supervised learning to determine N and K

   - The intersection of two lines will be the predicted value.